AdobeDocs/target.fr-FR/help/main/administrating-target/c-user-management/property-channel/property-channel.md

 # Autorisations des utilisateurs d’Enterprise

-Les autorisations des utilisateurs d’entreprise permettent d’administrer officiellement l’accès des utilisateurs à [!DNL Adobe Target] à l’échelle de l’entreprise.
-Ajoutez des utilisateurs aux [!DNL Target], attribuez des autorisations en fonction de leur rôle et créez des espaces de travail pour les équipes en fonction de différents services, lieux globaux, canaux et autres regroupements logiques.
-Vous pouvez affecter aux utilisateurs les rôles de [!UICONTROL Observer], [!UICONTROL Editor], [!UICONTROL Approver] ou [!UICONTROL Publisher].

-## Déterminer si vous avez accès aux autorisations des utilisateurs d’Enterprise
+Enterprise user permissions are a means of formally administering enterprise-wide user access to [!DNL Adobe Target].
+Add users to [!DNL Target], assign permissions based on their roles, and create workspaces for teams based on different departments, global locations, channels, and other logical groupings.
+You can assign users the roles of [!UICONTROL Observer], [!UICONTROL Editor], [!UICONTROL Approver], or [!UICONTROL Publisher].

+{{permissions-update}}

+## Determine whether you have access to enterprise user permissions

 >[!NOTE]
 >